stephaneey/azure-and-k8s-architecture/availability-samples/cosmos/terraform/README.md

 ![alt text](resources.png)

+To test the API locally, you'll have to give yourself access to the Cosmos database.
+You can run the following command:

+`az cosmosdb sql role assignment create --account-name <your account> --resource-group <your rg> --role-assignment-id <a guid> --role-definition-id /subscriptions/<your subscription id>/resourceGroups/<your rg>/providers/Microsoft.DocumentDB/databaseAccounts/<your account>/sqlRoleDefinitions/00000000-0000-0000-0000-000000000002 --principal-id <object ID of your user> --scope "/subscriptions/<your subscription id>/resourceGroups/<your rg>/providers/Microsoft.DocumentDB/databaseAccounts/<your account>`

-To test the API, you can use Postman or Fiddler by first performing a POST request, to create a document:
+To test the Azure-hosted APIs, you can use Postman or Fiddler by first performing a POST request, to create a document:

 ![alt text](post.png)